SigisM/todoapp/README.md

         'schedule': crontab(minute=0, hour=8, day_of_week="*"),
     },
     'any_name2': {
-        'task': 'proj.task_to_fire_name2',
+        'task': 'proj.tasks.task_to_fire_name2',
         'schedule': crontab(minute=0, hour=16, day_of_week="*"),
     },
 }
 ```

-Periodic tasks itself may be changed/added or deleted in **tasks.py** file of the app.
+Periodic tasks itself may be changed, added or deleted in **tasks.py** file of the App.
 ```
 @app.task
 def task_to_fire_name(args):